patpaev/itunes-album-palette/README.md

 ![Usage Screenshot](http://patpaev.github.io/img/usage-screen-shot.jpg)

-I've placed some sample (royalty free) ones in there thanks to the kind folk at [Unsplash](https://unsplash.com/), [The Pattery Library](http://thepatternlibrary.com) and [Gratisography](http://www.gratisography.com/)!
+I've placed some demonstrative (royalty free) images in there thanks to the kind folks at [Unsplash](https://unsplash.com/), [The Pattery Library](http://thepatternlibrary.com) and [Gratisography](http://www.gratisography.com/)!
 I've tried to sample images where the technique I've used does and doesn't work.

 ## Future